swannodette/swannodette.github.com/_posts/2013-08-23-make-no-promises.md

-I'm sure core.async performance will continue to improve but these examples demonstrate that core.async can likely handle even the most demanding complex event driven applications while providing the one of the highest level of abstractions offered by any language targeting JavaScript today.
+I'm sure core.async performance will continue to improve but these examples demonstrate that core.async can likely handle even the most demanding complex event driven applications while providing one of the highest level of abstractions offered by any language targeting JavaScript today.